-She threw a fit using using abusive language and taking an attitude.
+She threw a fit using abusive language and taking an attitude.
 She did eventually get up to change seats but she was clearly still very mad at the flight attendant and was using language that the flight attendant considered inappropriate.
 The flight attendant talked to the woman and said “You can’t talk to me that way.
 I need to know that you can follow instructions that I may have to give you.
 Can you do that?”
-The woman responded “get out of my face”.
+The woman responded, “get out of my face”.

-At this point the flight attendant went and got her supervisor who again came to the woman and said “we need to know that you can follow instructions that we may give and that you’re going to behave”.
-The woman again repeated “get out of my face”.
-At this point the supervisor went up to the front of the cabin to talk to the pilot and the words came over the PA “flight attendants disarm your doors”.
+At this point, the flight attendant went and got her supervisor who again came to the woman and said: “we need to know that you can follow instructions that we may give and that you’re going to behave”.
+The woman again repeated, “get out of my face”.
+At this point, the supervisor went up to the front of the cabin to talk to the pilot and the words came over the PA “flight attendants disarm your doors”.
 The woman was escorted off the plane.

-It’s interesting to note, Mike inform me, that this whole time the husband was sitting there reading his magazine.
-Now that they are about to escort his wife off the plane he got up and asked “should I get off with you”.
+It’s interesting to note, Mike informs me, that this whole time the husband was sitting there reading his magazine.
+Now that they are about to escort his wife off the plane he got up and asked: “should I get off with you”.
 “No”, she said, “you stay”.
 “Should I take the cat”.
 “You can’t take the cat!
 You can’t sit in the exit row!”.
 After she left the plane the husband turned to Mike and said “I’m just glad that she had some edible marijuana before the flight or this could’ve really turned out bad.
 I hope they don’t search her.”

 How Not to get Kicked Off an Airplane Flight